Books – 100 Le Mans

-Books – Racing in the dark
+Books – Racing In The Dark

 “RACING IN THE DARK: When The Bentley Boys Conquered Le Mans” – Peter Grimsdale

 I have a confession to make.
 Until very recently, in my eyes Bentley was just a “cheaper Rolls Royce”.
 Yeah, they had a lot of victories at Le Mans and won again in 2003, nonetheless for the last 50 or 60 years it was just a luxury brand.
 Very good cars, no doubt, yet only a luxury brand.
 However, that view changed a lot after I read Peter Grimsdale’s book.
 With a fluid and enticing writing, Grimsdale showed me the story of W. O. Bentley, and his saga to make a great car.
-And he did, with blood, sweat and tears he made what was at the time, probably THE best sports car in the market.
+And he did – with blood, sweat and tears he made what was at the time, probably THE best sports car in the market.

 Unfortunately though, financial strife ended his dream, to the point where the once great Bentley Motors became a cheaper Rolls Royce 😣.
 I truly loved the book – honestly, without a doubt the best car book I read in the last couple of years.
 A hardback with not too many photos (unfortunately), it is easily available at Amazon.
 Despite the title, I would say this book would be for all motorsports enthusiasts.